on9au/atar-rocks-downloader/README.md

 A web-crawler/script to download the files from [atar.rocks](https://atar.rocks).

+## Features

+- Ability to save and load caches, preventing the need to rescan the website.
+- Informative progress bar and logging.
+- Fast and efficient, thanks to the Rust programming language. (my code still sucks though)

+## Usage

+Please look at the wiki for detailed instructions on how to use the script.

 ## I'm a beginner, how can I run this script?

 > [!NOTE]